 In a beautifully converted church, the Gallery Cafe is open for lunches on the harbour front.
 There's plenty of room inside, but on a sunny day eating out on the terrace is a real treat.
-The menu is extensive and renowned for hearty portion sizes.
 Don't miss the opportunity to browse the gift shop at the Gallery too, which is a treasure trove of lovely things - you're sure to find something you'd like to take home!

 Tobermory Bakery | Tobermory